-- 68. (1) The Minister shall terminate the appointment of any member who - - (a) resigns his office; - (b) is guilty of serious misconduct in relation to his duties; - (c) is absent, without leave of the chairman of the Committee, from three consecutive meetings of the Committee; or - (d) fails to comply with his obligations under this Law.
+- 68. (1) The Minister shall terminate the appointment of any member who - - (a) resigns his office; - (b) commits serious misconduct in relation to his duties; - (c) is absent, without leave of the chairman of the Committee, from three consecutive meetings of the Committee; or - (d) fails to comply with his obligations under this Law.